intel/rohd/doc/tutorials/chapter_3/00_unit_test.md

 });
 ```

-By this time, when you execute you will somehow get some errors.
-Let now fix that errors.
+By now, you will encounters some errors when you run that code.
+Keep calm, everything is under control.
+Let us now fix that errors.

-Start by define the logic initialization and the xor operators.
+Let start by define the logic initialization and the `xor` operators.

 ```dart
 final a = Logic(name: 'a');